 See Related: Best Places to Visit in the Midwest

 Address: 500 17th St SE, Jamestown, ND 58401

 The National Buffalo Museum is located east of Bismarck on Interstate 94, about 100 miles.
-No, it is not part of Bismarck proper.
-But if it fits into your plans, it is worth the side trip to learn about the cultural and ecological significance of the North American plains bison.
+No, it is not part of the city proper.
+But if it fits into your Bismarck trip, it is worth the side trip to learn about the cultural and ecological significance of the North American Plains bison.

-The museum also houses an authentic Frontier Village.
-This unique area contains a collection of restored pioneer buildings, with a prairie post office, barbershop, jailhouse, and church.
+This museum also houses an authentic Frontier Village.
+The village area contains a collection of restored pioneer buildings, with a prairie post office, barbershop, jailhouse, and church.